ccnarvaez/React-Gif-Search/README.md

 It is pretty simple, just write something in the search bar and then some gifs will be printed on!

 # Learning goals
-    * Create an react app using command create-react-app.
+    * Create a react app using command create-react-app.
     * React components JSX.
     * Props.
     * Hooks: useState, useEffect, custom hooks.